endless-sky/endless-sky-wiki/BuildInstructions.md

 ### Mac OS X ###

 To build Endless Sky you probably want the latest XCode version (I used 5.1.1).
-You also need to install three libraries:
+You also need to install four libraries:

 ####libpng####